ntanis-dev/terminal-slot/README.md

 ## Disclaimer

 The original “**Hot Scatter**” game concept and artwork are the exclusive property of **Amatic Industries GmbH**.\
-This weekend project was created out of appreciation for their games and it is not affiliated nor endorsed by them.\
+This project was created in a weekend out of appreciation for their slot games.\
 The reels used were extracted from an online demo of the game and may differ from the official versions.\
-This project is provided “as-is” for educational and entertainment purposes only.
+This project is provided “as-is” for educational and entertainment purposes only.\
+It is not affiliated with, endorsed, sponsored, or approved by **Amatic Industries GmbH**.